bigtoga/Examples/Cloud - Azure/Azure Governance/Fast Track Team Call - Governance Pt. 2.md

     - Log Analytics on/off - auto-enroll VMs in LAWS
     - Microsoft Dependency Agent on/off
 - Secure score: "We like to see everyone have at least a 72%"
+- Azure Security Recommendations - "You have to implement all of the recommendations in a group to get the expected score increase the group says.
+You can't remediate 1 or 2 in a group and expect partial credit"

 ## Questions:
 - Scott: "Azure Just in Time VM pimping - can we use that if we don't have public IP addresses?"